Albert Thomas (American politician): Appreciation dinner in 1963

 In 1963, Thomas was seriously considering not running for a fifteenth term.
 Local Democrats organized an appreciation dinner on November 21, 1963, with over 3200 attendees to persuade him to run for another term.
 The most visible attendees were President John F. Kennedy and Vice President Lyndon B. Johnson who both spoke of Thomas's leadership.
 Kennedy said, "Next month, when the United States of America fires the largest booster in the history of the world into space for the first time, giving us the lead, fires the largest, payroll -- payload -- into space, giving us the lead. " here the President paused a second and grinned.
 "It will be the largest payroll, too," he quipped.
 The crowd roared.
 "And who should know that better than Houston.
 We put a little of it right in here."
 The President then resumed in a more serious vein, "But in any case, the United States next month will have a leadership in space which it wouldn't have without Albert Thomas.
 And so will this city."

 Thomas accompanied the presidential party as it traveled to Dallas the next day, where President Kennedy was assassinated.
 He witnessed the swearing in of President Lyndon B. Johnson on Air Force One.
-The famous “wink photo” was taken shortly thereafter.
+The infamous “wink photo” was taken shortly thereafter.

 In 1964, Thomas was named Chairman of the House Democratic Caucus.

 By the time of his death in Washington, D.C., on February 15, 1966, at the age of 67, Thomas ranked eleventh in seniority in the House.
 The voters of Harris County elected his wife Lera Thomas to complete his term.
 Lera Thomas was the first woman to represent Texas in the U.S. House of Representatives.
 In the fall of 1967, downtown Houston's Albert Thomas Convention and Exhibit Center (renovated in the late 1990s as the Bayou Place entertainment and dining complex) was built and named in his honor.
 He is interred in Houston National Cemetery.